|Schedule a visit from Splash today!

 - Will this presentation enrich a unit or lesson that you will be teaching during the presentation request date?
 If so, what is the subject or title of the unit/lesson?

-You may also call the Storm Water Hotline at 859-578-6745 to speak with SD1's Environmental Education Program Manager.
+You may also call SD1's main office at 859-578-7450 and ask to speak with SD1's Environmental Education Program Manager.

 Storm Water/Enviroscape Presentation